HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-1 FM operation.md

 2. **Repeater Operation**: Remember those range-extending marvels we talked about earlier?
 Most VHF and UHF repeaters use FM.
 They listen on one frequency and transmit on another, vastly extending your range.

 3. **Narrow Band FM**: Many modern radios use Narrow Band FM to squeeze more channels into our precious spectrum.
-It's like the radio equivalent of compact parking - same car, smaller space.
+It's like the radio equivalent of compact parking - smaller car, smaller space.

 > **Key Information:** Simplex means transmitting and receiving on the same frequency. {{< link id="T2A11" >}} The national FM simplex calling frequency for 2 meters is 146.520 MHz.
 When using a repeater, you're operating in duplex mode (transmitting and receiving on different frequencies).